-- Ensuring this policy is implemented fairly and consistently across the school. - Ensuring the school meets its duties in relation to supporting pupils with SEND. - Ensuring that there is a qualified teacher designated as SENCO for the school.
+- Ensuring this policy is implemented fairly and consistently across St. Wilfrid's. - Ensuring St. Wilfrid's meets its duties in relation to supporting pupils with SEND. - Ensuring that there is a qualified teacher designated as SENCO for St. Wilfrid's.

-The headteacher is responsible for ensuring the school offers a broad and balanced curriculum, with high quality teaching and a positive and enriching educational experience of for all pupils, including pupils with SEND.
+The headteacher is responsible for ensuring St. Wilfrid's offers a broad and balanced curriculum, with high quality teaching and a positive and enriching educational experience of for all pupils, including pupils with SEND.